Harmonic $1$-forms on real loci of Calabi-Yau manifolds: Calabi-Yau manifolds and harmonic -forms

 We now carry out the three steps in detail.

-\paragraph{Constructing a singular cubic with the right type of singularity} It was shown in \cite{Krasnov2006} that the space of smooth cubic surfaces in $\mathbb{RP}^4$ consists of $8$ chambers, separated by $14$ walls.
+\paragraph{Constructing a singular cubic with the right type of singularity} It was shown in the work \cite{Krasnov2006} that the space of smooth cubic surfaces in $\mathbb{RP}^4$ consists of $8$ chambers, separated by $14$ walls.
 The exact arrangement of chambers and walls is given in \cite[p.843]{Krasnov2009}.
 All walls are sets of singular cubics with a single ordinary double point, and the walls can be distinguished using information coming from the ordinary double point.

-We now define a singular cubic $D^*$ in one of these walls, namely $\mathscr{D}^3_1(1)$ in the notation of \cite{Krasnov2009}.
+We now define a singular cubic $D^*$ in one of these walls, namely $\mathscr{D}^3_1(1)$ in the notation from the article \cite{Krasnov2009}.
 The notation $\mathscr{D}^3_1(1)$ means that the bilinear form defining the ordinary double point of $D^*$ has signature $(3,1)$, and that the tautological curve consisting of all lines in $\mathbb{P}(T_a \mathbb{RP}^4)$ that lie completely in $D^*$ has exactly one connected component.

 Let

 One checks that $D^*:=Z_{\R}(f^*)$ is a singular variety whose unique singular point is $a=[1:0:0:0:0] \in Z_{\R}(f^*) \subset \mathbb{RP}^4$.
 Near $a$, the cubic monomials in the definition of $f^*$ are very small compared to the rest, so $D^*$ locally looks like the ordinary double point $Z_{\R}(x_1^2+x_2^2+x_3^2-x_4^2)$.
 The signature of the bilinear form defining this quadric is $(3,1)$, so $D^* \in \mathscr{D}^3_1$, in the notation of \cite{Krasnov2009}.
 It remains to check that $D^* \in \mathscr{D}^3_1(1)$.
 If we canonically identify $\mathbb{P}(T_a \mathbb{RP}^4)$ with the set of lines in $\mathbb{RP}^4$, then the definition of the tautological curve $C \subset \mathbb{P}(T_a \mathbb{RP}^4)$ is the set of all lines tangent to $D^*$ that lie completely in $D^*$.
 We will show that $C$ has exactly one connected component.
 The singular point $a$ is contained in the affine chart $\{ x_0 \neq 0 \} \subset \mathbb{RP}^4$, so we can canonically identify $T_a \mathbb{RP}^4= \{(x_1,x_2,x_3,x_4) \in \R^4\} = \R^4$.
 The curve is then the following subset in the projectivisation of this space: